usesen/PHPAdvancedMVC/README.md

-# Welcome to the PHP MVC Framework
+# PHP MVC Framework, bana göre Advanced arkadaşa göre simple :)

 This is a simple MVC framework for building web applications in PHP.